 Multimedia artist, technologist and composer Kristina Warren performs a new work that combines interactivity and improvisation in both visual and aural realms.

-Wheaton students and faculty display their mastery of early music for viola da gambe, violin, flute and harpsicord.
+Wheaton students and faculty display their mastery of early music for viola da gamba, violin, flute and harpsichord.
 Music by Bach, Marais, Rameau and Scarlatti.

 Adriano George da Silva leads this ensemble performing Afro-Brazilian Jazz along with interpretations of popular Brazilian music genres: Samba, Bossa Nova, and MPB (Música Popular Brasileira).
 George da Silva has played with Brazilian legends Milton Nascimento and Gilberto Gil.
 The instrumentalists will be joined by singer and composer Adriana Pinto Moreira on vocals.
 Free tickets may be reserved online through the Box Office.